mbudde/tabulate/README.md

 tabulate

 USAGE:
-    tabulate [FLAGS] [OPTIONS]
+    tabulate [OPTIONS]

 FLAGS:
+        --column-info    Print information about the columns
     -h, --help           Prints help information
-    -t, --truncate    Truncate data that does not fit in a column -V, --version     Prints version information
+    -V, --version        Prints version information

 OPTIONS:
     -c, --compress-cols <RATIO>
-            Control how much columns are compressed (0 disabled column compression,
+            Control how much columns are compressed.
+Set to 0 to disable column compression [default: 1.0]
-            default: 1.0)
+    -d, --delimiter <DELIM>
+            Use characters of DELIM as column delimiters [default: " \t"]

-    -n, --estimate-count <N>       Estimate column sizes from the first N lines -x, --exclude <LIST>
+    -n, --estimate-count <N>
+            Estimate column sizes from the first N lines [default: 1000]

-            Columns to hide (starts from 1; defaults to no columns)
+    -x, --exclude <LIST>
+            Select which columns should be excluded from the output.
+This option takes precedence over --include

-    -i, --include <LIST>
+    -i, --include <LIST>           Select which columns to include in the output -t, --truncate <LIST>
-            Columns to show (starts from 1, defaults to all columns)
+            Truncate data that does not fit in a column.
+Takes an optional list of columns that should be truncated.
+If no LIST is given all columns are truncated

 LIST should be a comma-separated list of ranges.
 Each range should be of one of the following forms: